-In 1954, a modest filtration company with just a handful of employees, opened for business.
-The Millipore Filter Company pioneered the use of membrane technology in hundreds of applications.
-Later changing its name to Millipore Corporation to reflect its growing range of products and expanded core capabilities, the company would expand - through strategic acquisitions, targeted capital investments, and organic growth - to a global, billion dollar Life Science corporation.
+In 1954, a modest filtration company with just a handful of employees opened for business.
+The company pioneered the use of membrane technology in hundreds of applications.
+Later changing its name to Millipore Corporation to reflect its growing range of products and expanded core capabilities, the company would expand - through strategic acquisitions, targeted capital investments and organic growth - to a global, billion-dollar life science corporation.

-In 2010, Millipore Corporation was acquired by Merck, and became part of the company’s life science tools division.
+In 2010, Millipore Corporation was acquired by Merck and became part of the company’s life science tools division, operating in North America using the umbrella brand “EMD.”
 With a range of more than 60,000 products on offer, this division captured significant opportunities in high-growth, high-margin market segments such as bio-research and bio-production.